 Why is oral and dental health important?

 The biggest reason we think of dental health being important is to try and prevent oral pain, which is true!
 Especially since our pets hide pain (especially oral pain), so well.
 However, we know that bad oral health has a negative impact on the entire body – especially affecting organs such as the heart, liver, kidneys.
-Therefore by taking care of our pet’s teeth / mouth – it will lead to a longer and happier life!
+Therefore, taking care of our pet’s teeth and mouth will lead to a longer and happier life!